 |---|---|---|

 | 1.
-Capture | 16 kHz mono PCM, AEC off if downstream suppression is strong | < 5 ms |
+Capture | 16 kHz mono PCM; AEC off if downstream suppression is strong | < 5 ms |

 | 2.
-Voice Activity Detection | Silero VAD v5 or WebRTC VAD for simple cases | < 10 ms |
+Voice Activity Detection | Silero VAD v5, or WebRTC VAD for simple cases | < 10 ms |

 | 3.
 Noise suppression | Krisp SDK, NVIDIA Maxine, or DeepFilterNet v3 | < 15 ms |

 | 4.
-Transport | WebSocket or WebRTC data channel with Opus, 20 ms frames | 20–60 ms |
+Transport | WebSocket or WebRTC data channel, Opus, 20 ms frames | 20–60 ms |

 | 5.
 ASR | Nova-3 / Riva Parakeet / Whisper Turbo with streaming endpointer | 150–300 ms |

 | 6.
-Keyterm bias & post-processing | Custom-vocabulary substitution, punctuation, casing, numeric formatting | 10–30 ms |
+Keyterm bias & post-processing | Custom-vocab substitution, punctuation, casing, numeric formatting | 10–30 ms |

 | 7.
 Downstream LLM / action | Optional — intent classification, NER, voice agent, caption render | varies |

-The Hardware Layer: Microphones, Beamforming, and Device Constraints
+The Hardware Layer: Microphones, Beamforming, Device Constraints

-Noise suppression algorithms can only recover what the mic captured.
+Noise suppression can only recover what the mic captured.
 If you control the hardware, small changes buy large WER improvements:

 Microphone placement.
 Distance from mouth to mic matters more than mic quality.
 A $5 boom mic 3 cm from the lips beats a $200 conference mic 2 m away.

 Microphone arrays and beamforming.
 Two or more mics with known geometry let you steer the reception lobe toward the speaker.
-ReSpeaker, MiniDSP UMA-8, and most modern conference-room systems do this in hardware.
+ReSpeaker, MiniDSP UMA-8, and most conference-room systems do this in hardware.
 For a fixed-position deployment (kiosk, vehicle, meeting room) beamforming is the cheapest 3–6 WER-point improvement available.

 Sample rate.
 Use 16 kHz mono.
-Higher doesn’t help ASR — most models downsample internally.
+Higher doesn’t help ASR, most models downsample internally.
 Lower (8 kHz telephone audio) loses high-frequency content and adds 3–5 WER points.

-Book a 30-minute call →What We Learned Shipping ASR in Noisy Real-World Apps
+What We Learned Shipping ASR in Noisy Real-World Apps

 The Real 2026 Cost Math: Cloud API vs Self-Hosted